IRS Tax Transcript Required

 Important note: You cannot use the IRS online process if you need transcripts mailed to an address other than the one the IRS has on file for you.
 To send your transcript to a different address, complete and send Form 4506-T (IRS Request for Transcript of Tax Return).New Smartphone App from the IRS

-All students must request an official academic transcript to be considered for financial aid.
-Transcripts are not required from proprietary or vocational schools.
+All students must request an official academic transcript to have a comprehensive Educational Plan developed.
+Transcripts are not required from most proprietary or vocational schools.
 For more information on the transcript process, click on this link, "Transcript".

 |IF your filing status is...